facebookincubator/FBX2glTF/README.md

           --output ~/models/target/butterfly.glb
 ```

+There are also some friendly & hands-on instructions available [over at Facebook](https://developers.facebook.com/docs/sharing/3d-posts/glb-tutorials/#convert-from-fbx).

 ### CLI Switches

 You can always run the binary with --help to see what options it takes: